mythril-forge/homebrew-classes/docs/homebrew/races/tabaxi.md

 - **Size:** Tabaxi are taller on average than humans and relatively slender.
 Your size is Medium.

 ## Feline Agility
-Your reflexes and agility allow you to move with much more quickly.
+Your reflexes and agility allow you to move with much more speed.
 Your long jump distance is increased by 20, and your high jump distance is increased by 10.

 ## Cat Climbing
 Because of your claws, you have a climbing speed of 30 feet.

 ## Feline Claws
 Your feline claws are natural weapons, which you can use to make unarmed strikes.
 If you hit with them, you deal slashing damage equal to 1d4 + your Strength modifier, instead of the bludgeoning damage normal for an unarmed strike.